heidless-stillwater/heidless-blog/src/content/blog/jobhunt.md

 My current view of the initial ideal role is as follows:

-Short Term contract - 3->6 months within IR35
+- Short Term contract - 3->6 months within IR35
-S.M.A.R.T deliverables
+- S.M.A.R.T deliverables
-Just in case: Specific, Measurable, Achievable, Realistic, Time Based I accept there may be an element of scut work.
+  - Just in case: Specific, Measurable, Achievable, Realistic, Time Based
+- I accept there may be an element of scut work.
-That is no problem in the short term as I prove myself.
+  - That is no problem in the short term as I prove myself.
-I am particularly enthused by maintaining the tools/environment as well as using those tools.
+- I am particularly enthused by maintaining the tools/environment as well as using those tools.
-I may be able to make a positive contribution in a DevOps environment.
+- I may be able to make a positive contribution in a DevOps environment.
-I manage & maintain my own development/deployment environment from inception to live (GCP) My focus is on automating, streamlining and hardening my environment to ensure quality and consistency.
+  - I manage & maintain my own development/deployment environment from inception to live (GCP)
-The role may involve refactoring, remediation, documentation, test-coverage Ideally, the role would provide exposure to SaSS, Data Science & A.I.
+  - My focus is on automating, streamlining and harden- The role may involve refactoring, remediation, documentation, test-coverage
+- Ideally, the role would provide exposure to SaSS, Data Science & A.I.
-I would be particularly interested in a role supporting any of these areas.
+  - I would be particularly interested in a role supporting any of these areas.

 Given I’d be an unknown quantity initially, I am likely to cost less than most.